-The BC Coastal Region has a large population of wintering White Winged Scoter Ducks.
+The pacific northwest has a large population of wintering White-Winged Scoter Ducks.
 They are the largest of the three North American scoter species.
-The large white speculum on the black wing make this species the easiest to identify while in flight.
+The large white spot on the black wing makes this species the easiest to identify while in flight.

-White winged scoters are entirely black with white eye patches.
-The bill is orange, becoming red at the tip with a large black knob at the base.
-The legs and feet are reddish orange with dusky webs and the iris is pale gray.
+White-Winged Scoters are almost entirely black with white eye and wing patches.
+The bill is orange, becoming red at the tip, with a large black knob at the base.
+The legs and feet are reddish-orange with dusky webs, and the iris is pale gray.

-The white winged scoter nests on freshwater lakes and wetlands in the northwestern interior of North America.
+The White Winged Scoters nests on freshwater lakes and wetlands in the northwestern interior of North America.
 They favor large brackish or freshwater wetlands and lakes in their breeding range, with the highest concentrations on lakes that have islands covered with dense, low shrubs or herbaceous vegetation.
-Female white winged scoters typically nest beneath dense vegetation and lay an average of 9 eggs.
+Female White-Winged Scoters typically nest beneath dense vegetation and lay an average of 9 eggs.

 The winter range of White-Winged Scoters includes the Pacific and Atlantic coasts, where they prefer coastal environments, especially bays and inlets.
 They migrate to the Atlantic and Pacific coasts from breeding areas in northwestern Canada and Alaska.